brucemack/kc1fsz-rc1/docs/users.md

 ## Board Adjustments

+All radios operate with different audio levels and at different impedances.
-There are 4 hardware gain controls on the radio interface board that are used to adjust receive and transmit audio levels.
+The 4 hardware gain controls are used to adjust receive and transmit audio levels to make best use of the dynamic range of the controller.
+These hardware adjustments should be made during initial installation.
+Fine adjustments can be made to the audio level using the soft gain controls.

 ![Board Adjustments](trims.jpg)

 Use the test tone feature to generate a continuous transmit tone to adjust the transmit levels.

 Use the receive level meter on the console to adjust the receive levels.

-Fine adjustments can be made to the audio level using the soft gain controls.

 ## Console Interface